 For keyword-focused content, it’s also a good idea to note any search engine optimization scores from SEO tools such as Clearscope, Yoast or others.

 Your content calendar keeps you organized and on track to hit your goals, so include as much information as necessary without going overboard.

 Your content strategy doesn’t end when you hit “publish.”
 Think about it: You’ve invested tons of time and money to produce compelling content that you expect to deliver results.
 So don’t share it once and move on to the next project.

 Instead, build amplification into your content plan.
 Share posts multiple times across several social platforms.
 Execute blogger outreach to online publishers, and even other businesses to promote your blog posts, graphics or videos.
 Don’t be afraid to run paid ads, either.
 Just make sure you understand the ROI before you dive in.

-Amplification is the key to 10X traffic growth.
+Amplification is the key to drive more website traffic.
 If you’re smart about content promotion and distribution you’ll see a compound effect from your marketing efforts.
 One publication may share it with its audience, who in turn then share it with their individual networks, etc.

 MEASURE CONTENT SUCCESS

 So you’ve mapped out your high-level content strategy, established goals, identified your audience, planned a pipeline, executed individual pieces, and promoted them to the right audience.

 Now it’s time to measure success so you can iterate and improve.
 Your KPIs should define success in terms of your marketing objective.
 So, if you care about conversion rates, include them.
 Don’t make the mistake of reporting against dozens of metrics that don’t support your goals.